-Example 1: A 5.00-Amp current flows through a wire.
-Calculate the amount of electric charges that cross any section of that wire in 20.0 minutes.
+Example 1: A 5.00-Amp current flows through a wire for 20.0 minutes.
+Calculate the amount of electric charges flown through the wire.

 Δq = (5.00Amps)(20.0*60sec.) = 6000 Coul.

-Example 3: Calculate the resistance R of a light bulb that allows a current of 2.5 Amps to flow through it when connected to a 12-volt battery.
+Example 3: Calculate the resistance R of a light bulb that allows a current of 2.5 Amps to flow through it when connected to a 12V battery.